MicrosoftDocs/Hololens/hololens/hololens-insider.md

 - URI value: ./Device/Vendor/MSFT/Policy/Config/MixedReality/SkipCalibrationDuringSetup

-With this change, any user on the device can choose to run eye calibration at any time to improve their experience.
+Any user on the device can still choose to run eye calibration at any time to improve their experience.

 ### Fixes and improvements